jaimeteb/chatto/docs/botconfiguration.md

 # Bot configuration

-The **bot.yml** file is used to configure the name of the bot, how and where the extensions will be consumed, how will the FSMs will be stored, and when to reply with defaults.
+The **bot.yml** file is used to configure the name of the bot, how and where the extensions will be consumed, how will the FSMs be stored, and when to reply with defaults.

 ```yaml
 bot_name: "test_bot"